Proudly building our leather goods

 Johnson had this to say after playing at the factory, "The factory has been preserved and nurtured to an extent to where I suspect it looks much the same as it might have a hundred years ago.
 It's a glimpse into an America that once was; a sacred fortress cherished by its owners, built with great care, and rich with soul.
 It's one of my favorite places to play music."

 In addition to concerts, the Stash family has begun to open the factory space to collaborations with a variety of artists.
-J. Raphael Klein is working on an album that features sounds of the factory.
 Metal artist, Maurice Connolly built a round of his light and garden sculptures this past spring.
 And The Pinpoint Method crew kicked off their documentary project at the factory in April.

 Come what may, the entire Stash family looks forward to continuing pushing the limits of what design and production is possible beyond typical borders.